Grant Potulny

-Grant Martin Potulny (born March 4, 1980) is an American former professional ice hockey player.
-He is currently the head coach of the Northern Michigan Wildcats men's ice hockey team.
+Grant Martin Potulny (born March 4, 1980) is an American former professional ice hockey player and coach who is currently the head coach of the Hartford Wolf Pack of the American Hockey League as of 2024.
+He was previously the head coach of the Northern Michigan Wildcats men's ice hockey team from 2017 to 2024.
 Potulny was selected by the Ottawa Senators in the 5th round (157th overall) of the 2000 NHL Entry Draft.

 Playing career

 Potulny played two seasons in the United States Hockey League with the Lincoln Stars, leading his team to win the 1999–2000 Anderson Cup as the team's Most Valuable Player.
 Potulny then attended the University of Minnesota where he was a three-year captain with the Minnesota Golden Gophers during his college career.

 Immediately following his graduation, Potulny turned professional with the Binghamton Senators playing in their final few regular season games and playoff of the 2003–04 AHL season.
 He also played in the AHL for the Hershey Bears, Springfield Falcons, San Antonio Rampage and Norfolk Admirals.
 He also played in the Deutsche Eishockey Liga in Germany for Füchse Duisburg.
 He retired from professional hockey following the 2008–09 AHL season.